Ratan Singh Bhangu: Panth Prakash

 MS 1 of the Panth Prakash of Rattan Singh Bhangu, ca.1810–13 (folios 413 v. – 414 r.).
 According to G. S. Mann, this manuscript is possibly the original one, authored by the original author himself.

 Bhangu is primarily known for his historical text, (Pracheen) Panth Prakash (Gurmukhi: ਪ੍ਰਾਚੀਨ ਪੰਥ ਪ੍ਰਕਾਸ਼).
 (Note: The original title of the work was 'Panth Prakash', it is not to be confused with a later work with a similar name by Giani Gian Singh, in-which it is differentiated from it by the addition of the word 'Prachin' meaning "old" before the title.)
 He was approached by the British East India Company who wished to know how the Sikhs rose to power in the Punjab Region.
 Vir Singh believes the text was completed in 1841.
 However, Gurinder Mann suggests the work was completed in the early 1810's.
 Vir Singh is believed to the first to publish the text in 1914.
-In 2004, Balwant Singh Dhillon published a revised larger version of the text utilizing manuscripts, including the material that was excised in Vir Singh's version.
+In 2004, Balwant Singh Dhillon published a revised larger version of the text utilising manuscripts, including the material that was excised in Vir Singh's version.
 Scholars like Fenech and Harinder Singh have documented the various edits by Vir Singh (writer) in their scholarship, see Bhai Vir Singh’s Editing of Panth Prakāsh by Rattan Singh Bhangu.

 Bhangu was a member of the ruling Sikh aristocracy and had first-hand knowledge of the struggle and success of the Khalsa.
 Due to lack of written records at the time, the work was primarily compiled from oral histories, including interviews, family history, and information collected from British and French officers in Punjab.
 The work describes how the Sikh people successfully came to rule over Punjab.
+Some of the persons Bhangu consulted to write the work includes his father, maternal grandfather, two uncles, Sukha Singh and perhaps some others who had participated in the battles.
 This work remains to this day one of the only historical accounts of the Sikh people during this era.
 Dhavan writes that Rattan Singh's account "has become one of the foundational sources for Sikh history."
+His coverage of the two ghallugharas of the 18th century are especially helpful due to the resources he had to acquire information.